beyarkay/eskom-calendar/README.md

 ## Contributing
 The project is also open source!
 We depend on pull requests to update [`manually_specified.yaml`](https://github.com/beyarkay/eskom-calendar/blob/main/manually_specified.yaml) with the latest schedule.
-Please [submit a PR to `manually_specified.yaml`](https://github.com/beyarkay/eskom-calendar/edit/main/manually_specified.yaml) if [Eskom](https://twitter.com/Eskom_SA) announces a change.
+Please [edit and submit a PR to `manually_specified.yaml`](https://github.com/beyarkay/eskom-calendar/edit/main/manually_specified.yaml) if [Eskom's twitter feed](https://twitter.com/Eskom_SA) announces a change.

 To add a new load shedding event, do the following:
 1. Click [here](https://github.com/beyarkay/eskom-calendar/edit/main/manually_specified.yaml) to edit `manually_specified.yaml`.